 - An additional tip is to cover the repaired area with wax resist.
 This will slow down the drying process and may prevent the crack from opening out again.

 Using regular slip on bone dry clay is not effective and likely to make cracks worse.
 A better alternative is to make a sticky paper clay gloop.
 This is essentially a very thick slip reinforced with paper fibers that makes it stronger and slows down drying.
+You can read more about how to fix cracks in bone dry clay here.

 Can Slip be Used on Bone Dry Clay to Add Color?